Gilgamech/website/www/blog.md

 Hardtack is a foundational food item.
 Used from Biblical to Frontier times, its deletion from the Space-Age menu is a historical anomaly.
 It's like a cement cracker, and one of the best survival foods.
 If you want to live for under $1/day, you'll be making a lot of hardtack.

 Flour contains both polycarbonate substrate (in the form of starch polyglucose) and gluten binder.
-The gluten is activated by water (solvent), activating the disulfide bonds between the oblate spheroid gliadin ("glee-add-in", or maybe "glee-a-din") and the long poly-protein glutenin.
+The gluten is activated by water (solvent), activating the disulfide bonds between the oblate spheroid gliadin ('glee-add-in', or maybe 'glee-a-din') and the long poly-protein glutenin.
 This is how hardtack works - dry the water out so it's just polycarbonate powder held together by binder.
 This could be used as a building material, but isn't waterproof.

 Fats are plasticizers - the triglyceride arms resemble both phthalate arms and epoxidized soybean oil arms, both of which are widely-used plasticizers.
 These make the hardtack more flexible and softer - from crackers to tortillas (which have a relatively large amount of lard) without reducing the lifespan too much.